 The Institute for Rational Urban Mobility, Inc. (IRUM), was incorporated as a New York not-for-profit corporation in 1997 to study and promote the enhanced livability and increased economic competitiveness of New York City and other dense urban areas through a program of innovative transport reforms.
 IRUM serves as host of the vision42 initiative, as well as of the Regional Rail Working Group, a consortium of transit advocacy organizations.
 IRUM’s six-member Board includes George Haikalis, President, Jeffrey Gold, Vice President, William K. Guild, III, Esq., Secretary/Treasurer, Anthony Callender, Jill Greenberg, and John West, III.

 Roxanne Warren, AIA, Chair of vision42, is an architect and author.
 Prior to opening her office in 1984, her experience covered 13 years in other NYC firms, including I. M. Pei & Partners.
 Her firm designed projects for both private and public clients, including two very large projects for NYC Transit.
 Ms. Warren has been active over three decades in research and writing on transportation/land use issues, and has been a speaker and moderator at conferences on the subject in the U.S. and Europe.
 Her work includes two books, The Urban Oasis: Guideways and Greenways in the Human Environment (McGraw-Hill, 1997), and Rail and the City: Shrinking Our Carbon Footprint, while Reimagining Urban Space (MIT Press 2014), as well as articles published in several professional journals.
-She was drawn to initiate the vision42 project because of a compelling interest in the future of cities, their potential role in reducing climate change, and their potential for generating human happiness.
+She was drawn to initiate the vision42 project because of a compelling interest in humanizing cities, and because of rail’s potential role in curbing climate change.
+Excerpts from MIT review of Rail and the City serve to clarify these values of rail.
 A Fellow of the Forum for Urban Design, Ms. Warren is a member of the American Institute of Architects NYC Planning & Urban Design and Transportation & Infrastructure Committees; of the American Planning Association; of the Transportation Research Board; and of the Advanced Transit Association.

 George Haikalis, ASCE, Co-Chair of vision42, is a civil engineer and transportation planner.
 He is President of the Institute for Rational Urban Mobility, Inc., (IRUM), a not-for-profit research entity focusing on market-based strategies to reduce motor vehicle traffic congestion in New York.
 Mr. Haikalis was with the Tri-State Regional Planning Commission for nineteen years, serving as its Director of Research.
 At Tri-State he prepared the region’s first comprehensive transportation plan, participated in numerous studies of rail and highway projects, and developed plans for improved pedestrian access in the region’s core.
 Mr. Haikalis served for two years as NYC Transit’s Director of Revenue Budget and Fare Analysis, where he established the methodology that eventually led to the MTA’s successful MetroCard program.
 More recently he has served as a transportation consultant to a number of civic and environmental organizations.